raniaXdaoudi/webserv/README.md

 - CGI script compatibility

 ## Authors
-This is a group project developed by:
+This project was developed by:
 - Rania (radaoudi)
-- Tamsi (tbesson)

 ## License
 This project is part of the 42 school curriculum.
 Please refer to 42's policies regarding code usage and distribution.

-## Acknowledgments
-- 42 school for providing project requirements and framework
-- HTTP/1.1 RFC documentation
-- Network programming documentation and resources